Wesley Wallace: "Fanny Lee Blues"

 "Fanny Lee Blues" was a well received instrumental track.
 Wallace's phrasing is not predictable, for example "Fanny Lee Blues" ranges from six to eleven bars per chorus, sometimes including half bars.
 The rhythm also changes between swing and straight at various places, with the amount of swing changing sometimes from one bar to the next one.

 Henry Townsend stated "Wesley Wallace had beautiful coordination with what he was doing, very timely.
 The introduction he plays to "Fanny Lee Blues" was a typical sound of this city, that beat."
 In that, Townsend was referring specifically to St. Louis.
 In 1977, Magpie Records issued a sixteen track compilation, The Piano Blues Volume One : Paramount 1929-1930, which had both of Wallace's solo tracks.
-The album's liner notes stated that Wallace was "an highly individual and eccentric pianist" and that "Fanny Lee Blues" was "common to the St. Louis style" and "played with disregard to bar lengths".
+The album's liner notes stated that Wallace was a "highly individual and eccentric pianist" and that "Fanny Lee Blues" was "common to the St. Louis style" and "played with disregard to bar lengths".